 Rod has extensively reported HIV/AIDS issues from North America, Africa, Europe and Latin America.
 He specializes in reporting on HIV/AIDS issues across the Black Diaspora.
 Rod was a panelist and reported from the International Conference on AIDS and STIs in Africa (ICASA) 2011 in Addis Ababa, Ethiopia and AIDS 2012 in Washington DC.
 He also reported from AIDS 2010 in Vienna, Austria, the 2011 Black Diaspora MSM Conference in Punta Cana, Dominican Republic, the United States Conference on AIDS and other national/international venues.

 Rod traveled to Zambia in July and August 2013 to report on HIV/AIDS as an International New Media Fellow for the International Reporting Project at Johns Hopkins University's School of Advanced International Studies.
-In December 2011, another media fellowship to the high-level ICASA 2011 Addis Ababa was sponsored by the Ethiopian government.
-He was the only American journalist to receive a fellowship to ICASA 2011.
+In December 2011, another media fellowship to the high-level International Conference on AIDS and STIs in Africa: 2011 Addis Ababab was sponsored by the Ethiopian government.
+He was the only American and the only freelance journalist to receive a fellowship to ICASA 2011.

 Rod is the author of The New 'West Side Story'—a history of the community-based opposition to the redevelopment of Chicago's Near West Side and construction of the United Center.
 He is a contributor to the critically-acclaimed and award-winning 2012 anthology For Colored Boys Who Have Considered Suicide When The Rainbow Is Still Not Enough.
 For Colored Boys won the American Library Association Stonewall Book Non-Fiction Award and was nominated by the Lambda Literary Awards.
 Rod also is a contributor to the 2010 anthology Obama and the Gays: A Political Marriage.